Orchestrating CloudQuery Syncs with Kestra

 - "**/*.csv"

-The flow will extract all tables from the HackerNews API and load them to CSV file.
+The flow will extract HackerNews Items published in the last two hours and load them into a CSV file.
 You may notice that the input to the config_files

 task is virtually identical to your CloudQuery configuration file.